Borodin puppets and plates

 Let's return to more familiar territory for another comparison.
 I've been sort of uncomfortable using St Joe for these equations because I don't know the place.
 I visited there several times, found it deeply fascinating, but never lived there.

-This comparison is based on knowledge, and works out BEAUTIFULLY as an equation.
+This comparison is based on personal experience, and works out BEAUTIFULLY as an equation.

 = = = = =